 EFSA sets population reference intakes for protein

-EFSA has published population reference intakes (PRIs) for protein, completing the latest stage of its work on dietary reference values (DRVs).
+EFSA has published population Community of humans, animals or plants from the same species. reference intakes (PRIs) for protein A type of molecule composed of complex strings of amino acids (protein building blocks)., completing the latest stage of its work on dietary reference values (DRVs).

-A PRI indicates the amount of an individual nutrient that the majority of people in a population need for good health depending on their age and sex.
-EFSA’s Panel on Dietetic Products, Nutrition and Allergies set PRIs for protein for adults, infants and children, and pregnant and breast-feeding women, as follows:
+A PRI indicates the amount of an individual nutrient An element or compound needed for normal growth, development and health maintenance.
+Essential nutrients cannot be made by the body and must, therefore, be consumed from food. that the majority of people in a population need for good health depending on their age and sex.
+EFSA’s Panel on Dietetic Products, Nutrition The science of how diet relates to the body's need for sustenance. and Allergies set PRIs for protein for adults, infants and children, and pregnant and breast-feeding women, as follows:

 - Adults (including older adults) – 0.83 g per kg of body weight per day.

 - Infants, children and adolescents – between 0.83 g and 1.31 g per kg of body weight per day depending on age.

 - Pregnant women – additional intake of 1 g, 9 g and 28 g per day for the first, second and third trimesters respectively.